Brent W. Webb

 Brent W. Webb is a world-renowned mechanical engineer and scholar.
-As BYU’s Academic Vice President, he teaches students and faculty to love learning.
+As an educator and a scholar, he teaches students and faculty to love learning.

 Brent Woodruff Webb was born August 26, 1956 and grew up in Lehi, Utah.
 He attended Brigham Young University, where he earned a bachelor’s degree in 1981 and a master’s in 1982 in mechanical engineering.
 From there, he went to Purdue University to pursue a doctorate.
 In his final year of graduate study, he was named a Presidential Young Investigator by the National Science Foundation.
 In 1986, PhD in hand, he returned to BYU to join the mechanical engineering faculty.

 As a member of the faculty, Brent W. Webb has contributed an enormous amount to his field and to the university.
 His research focuses on heat transfer and thermodynamics.
 He has authored or co-authored over 200 publications, edited for two technical journals, lectured extensively in the United States and abroad, and served on several prominent scientific committees.
 Having directed over $5 million in research, he has developed software for modeling complex heat transfer issues in glass that is now used in American and Japanese industrial production.
 Likewise, his work on new modeling approaches for predicting heat transfer in high temperature gases has been adopted worldwide.